Skip to main content

 React Native - Adapty SDK installation & configuration

-• AdaptyUI SDK: This optional SDK becomes necessary if you use the Adapty Paywall builder: a user-friendly, no-code tool for easily creating cross-platform paywalls.
-These paywalls are built in a visual constructor right in our dashboard, run entirely natively on the device, and require minimal effort from you to create something that performs well.
+• AdaptyUI: This optional module is needed if you use the Adapty Paywall Builder, a user-friendly, no-code tool for easily creating cross-platform paywalls.
+These paywalls are built with a visual constructor right in our dashboard, run natively on the device, and require minimal effort to create high-performing designs.

-Install Adapty SDKs
+Install Adapty SDK

 Currently, React Native provides two development paths: Expo and Pure React Native.
 Adapty seamlessly integrates with both.
 Please refer to the section below that matches your chosen setup.

-Install Adapty SDKs for Expo React Native
+Install Adapty SDK for Expo React Native

 You can streamline your development process with Expo Application Services (EAS).
 While configuration may vary based on your setup, here you'll find the most common and straightforward setup available: